erlang/erlang-org/_posts/2022-05-18-My-OTP-25-highlights.md

 In the example above the strings in the input list are grouped into a map based on their length.

-## `maps:groups_from_list/3`

-There is also a variant of groups_from_list with an additional fun by which the values can be converted or changed before they are put into their groups.
+There is also a variant of `groups_from_list` with an additional fun by which the values can be converted before they are put into their groups.

 ```erlang
 > maps:groups_from_list(fun(X) -> X rem 2 end, fun(X) -> X*X end, [1,2,3]).
 #{0 => [4], 1 => [1, 9]}
 ```
-In the example above the elements X in the list are grouped according the X rem 2 calculation but the values stored in the groups are the elements multiplied by them selves (X*X).
+In the example above the elements `X` in the list are grouped according the `X rem 2` calculation but the values stored in the groups are the elements multiplied by themselves (`X * X`).

 ```erlang
 > maps:groups_from_list(fun erlang:length/1, fun lists:reverse/1, ["ant", "buffalo", "cat", "dingo"]).